fagiolini/fagiolini.github.io/_posts/2020-11-10-chana-masala.md

 <!--more-->

- _chana masala_ is an indian chickpeas recipe: to fully benefit from the chickpeas' proteins couple them with some rice! [find the recipe below](#pilaf-rice).
+ _chana masala_ is an indian chickpeas recipe: as all pulses, chickpeas are a great source of plant-based proteins. to fully benefit from them couple your chickpeas with some rice. [find recipe below](#pilaf-rice).

  *quantities for 2 portions*

 ## ingredients
 ---

-- cooked chickpeas (normal or decorticated): 230g
+- cooked chickpeas (normal or decorticated): 250g
 - tomato sauce or purée: 350g
 - garlic: 1 big clove
 - chana masala: 2 full teaspoons